 Have a question?
 Ask us here.

-Written by Dr. Candice O' Hern Perfetto
+About the Author: Dr. Candice O' Hern Perfetto

 Dr. Candice O'Hern Perfetto completed her fellowship training in Reproductive Endocrinology and Infertility at Stanford University School of Medicine in 2014.
 While at Stanford University, she participated in resident education as a Clinical Instructor in the Department of Obstetrics and Gynecology, as well as earned recognition as the "Ernest and Amelia Gallo Post-Doctoral Fellow" for her research in recurrent pregnancy loss and embryo implantation.
 In 2011, Dr. Perfetto was the Chief Resident of Obstetrics and Gynecology at The George Washington University Medical Center in Washington, DC.
-She received her medical degree from Georgetown University School of Medicine in 2007.Full Bio
+She received her medical degree from Georgetown University School of Medicine in 2007.[Read full bio]